httvhutceoscop/vnt-standard/wp-content/plugins/envira-gallery-lite/readme.txt

 = Drag & Drop Photo Gallery Builder =

-We were tired with the bloated and buggy gallery plugins.
+We were tired with the bloated and buggy image gallery plugins.
 That's why we built Envira Gallery to adapt to your workflow and allow you to create responsive WordPress galleries in minutes.
-By using our easy to use <a href="http://enviragallery.com/features/drag-drop-builder/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">drag and drop builder</a>, you can upload your photos, rearrange them, and basically create a gallery in 5 minutes or less.
+By using our easy to use <a href="http://enviragallery.com/features/drag-drop-builder/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">drag and drop builder</a>, you can upload your photos, rearrange them, and basically create an image gallery in 5 minutes or less.

 But don't just take our word.
 See what one of the WordPress experts are saying: